 Press Release Erosion Control

-Along with presenting these products and technologies, Granite Environmental, in conjunction with The Nature Conservancy will be launching their “Plant a Billion Trees” campaign.
+Along with presenting these products and technologies, GEI Works, in conjunction with The Nature Conservancy will be launching their “Plant a Billion Trees” campaign.
 For every business card donated, a tree will be planted in the Atlantic Forest.
 Can’t make it to the show?
 Plant Your Tree Today!
 One Dollar.
 One Tree.
 One Cause.

 Among new products, innovative technologies, hands-on learning, and tree planting visitors and representatives alike will be getting down and dirty as Environmental Heroes while attending Environmental Connection ‘11.